 Hemp in Arkansas

 The Arkansas State Plant Board has given licenses to four large agricultural companies to cultivate industrial hemp in the state.
 Policymakers are still trying to iron out the details with federal regulators, while farmers are working closely with companies in Kentucky to obtain seeds for high-quality, low-THC (less than 0.3%) hemp.
 Additional hemp growers are hoping to obtain licenses as well, pending state approval.

 As of April 2019, the California Department of Food and Agriculture (CDFA) is now issuing applications from farmers wanting a state license to cultivate industrial hemp.
 However, it will be up to local county officials to review and approve the applications.
 Several counties continue to restrict or prohibit hemp farming, so it’s not yet clear how it will play out.

 NOTE: Looking at which California counties maintain restrictions on hemp cultivation, I have my own theories.
-Some of the those counties include the state’s best-known marijuana producers, Humboldt, Mendocino, and Trinity to name a few.
-Industrial hemp cultivation could be very disruptive to producing high-grade marijuana, because one strain of cannabis sativa can easily pollenate the other.
+Some of those counties include the state’s best-known marijuana producers, Humboldt, Mendocino, and Trinity to name a few.
+Industrial hemp cultivation could be very disruptive to producing high-grade marijuana, because one strain of Cannabis sativa can easily pollinate the other.
 So perhaps there is an effort to protect marijuana producers from contamination by hemp pollen.

 Hemp in Colorado

 The Colorado Department of Agriculture’s Industrial Hemp Program regulates the cultivation of industrial hemp.
 Recreational marijuana, cannabis with more than 0.3% THC, is also legal in the state but separately regulated.